 The Parties to the Nauru Agreement (PNA) controls the world’s largest sustainable tuna purse-seine fishery.
 PNA countries provide around 50% of the global supply of skipjack tuna, the most commonly canned tuna.

 The PNA members are: Federated States of Micronesia, Kiribati, Marshall Islands, Nauru, Palau, Papua New Guinea, Solomon Islands and Tuvalu.

 Compliance is managed through the PNA Office.
 Compliance includes monitoring, control and surveillance.
-Vessel operators can register their vessels online via the integrated Fisheries Information and Management System (FIMS).
+Vessel operators can register their vessels online on the integrated Fisheries Information and Management System (FIMS).

-Each Party is at different stages of implementing FIMS.
-Papua New Guinea is the most advanced, and in the process of extending its activities to include catch documentation and compliance functions.
-Solomon Islands implemented FIMS between 2015 and 2016, with training support, and achieved high levels of system buy-in from its operating team.
+Each member state is at a different stage of implementing FIMS.
+Papua New Guinea, the most advanced, is extending its activities to include catch documentation and compliance.
+Solomon Islands implemented FIMS between 2015 and 2016.
+With training support, it achieved high levels of system buy-in from its operating team.
 Other countries – notably Palau, Marshall Islands, Tokelau and Tuvalu – are in the early days of training, with the remaining parties on board for roll-out.